Vishal2-gupta/Finding-k-most-frequent-elements--ReactJS-NodeJS/README.md

 Following packages are use:
 * express
 * body-parser - to parse the POST req body in node
-* axios - to make call to fetch a file hosted at [http://terriblytinytales.com/test.txt](http://terriblytinytales.com/test.txt)
+* axios - to make call to fetch a file hosted at [https://raw.githubusercontent.com/invictustech/test/main/README.md](https://raw.githubusercontent.com/invictustech/test/main/README.md)
 * cors - to enable cross origin resource sharing

 The ```GET /get-occurence``` endpoint is called after submitting the value of N from front-end.
 The N is passed in the query string.

-Let's undertand the code that fetches file test.txt and finds top N most frequent occurance words.
+Let's undertand the code that fetches file README.md and finds top N most frequent occurance words.

-We use ```axios.get``` to fetch the ```test.txt``` file from terriblytinytales website.
+We use ```axios.get``` to fetch the ```README.md``` file from Invictus website.

 I got the string in the ```result``` variable, then I replce the new line characters and tabs with spaces using ```result.replace(/\n\t/g, " ")```.